 Council met the majority of measures for the transportation, roading and coastal networks group of activities.
 While residents have expressed their satisfaction with the sealed road network, the 2023 residents and ratepayers survey revealed a high level of dissatisfaction with the unsealed road network.
 Comments suggested this was due to potholes and a lack of grading.
-There was one fatality or serious injury on our roading network.
-We take road safety seriously and this is a priority for us.
+That said, we are proud that we can report no fatalities or serious injuries on our roading network this year as road safety is a priority to us.
 Roading is the Council's largest spend with an approximate annual spend of \$4.5M.
 A notable piece of work this financial year was the Whangamoe Bridge replacement project.
 Council works to regularly ensure signage is appropriate and up to date wherever needed.